 This artichoke salad is a unique way to eat up one of nature’s most beloved vegetables: artichoke hearts!
 Whether you eat it as a salad or use it as a dip, this dish is a healthy and flavorful addition to your summer menus!

-While I have a traditional Paleo hot artichoke dip, this dip is just as delicious and heart healthy too!
+While I have a traditional Paleo hot artichoke dip, this dip is just as delicious and healthy too!

 It is perfect for hot weather days when an oven seems like too much bother.